FAIRmat-NFDI/AreaC-DOC/docs/uploading_and_publishing/overview.md

 One of the main pillars of NOMAD is to enable scientists and researchers to **manage, share, and publish data** in an easy and efficient way.
 In this section, we will show you how you can use the central NOMAD Archive (or, equivalently, your local installations or OASIS) for this purpose.
-Alternatively, you can visit the general NOMAD documentation page, and check the [Tutorial](https://nomad-lab.eu/prod/v1/staging/docs/tutorial.html) and the [How-to upload/publish data](https://nomad-lab.eu/prod/v1/staging/docs/data/upload.html).
+Alternatively, you can check the [Tutorial](https://nomad-lab.eu/prod/v1/staging/docs/tutorial.html) and [How-to upload/publish data](https://nomad-lab.eu/prod/v1/staging/docs/data/upload.html) in the general NOMAD documentation.

 ## Creating a NOMAD account

-The initial step before being able to upload and publish data in NOMAD is to create your personal account.
+Before being able to upload and publish data in NOMAD, you need to create your personal account.

 Go to the [NOMAD website](https://nomad-lab.eu/nomad-lab/) and click on the button `Open NOMAD`.
 This will take you to the [NOMAD GUI](../glossary/glossary.md/#gui).
 The purpose of this site is to allow users to search, access, and download data using an intuitive and appealing interface.